Is your hiring process building a top sales team?

 - eroded market share.

-You not only lose money, if the person is really bad, you may also damage your company’s reputation with potential customers for years to come.
+You not only lose money if the person is really bad, but you may also damage your company’s reputation with potential customers for years to come.

 If folks know it’s important to hire right and expensive to hire wrong, why don’t they do a better job?
 Below are six reasons many companies fail to hire top salespeople.

 Hiring the right way is hard!
 Most companies don’t have a plan in place to do it right.
 Many companies lack a proven hiring process and waste time on a disorganized, complex, and ineffective system.
 To hire top sales performers, use a clearly defined hiring process.
 We have an infographic on the best process for hiring successful salespeople.
 Once you have a process in place, monitor your hiring practices.

 Measure your results to determine what’s working and what’s not working.

 Harvard Business Review reports that only about a third of companies measure how well their hiring practices result in hiring good employees.
 Can you imagine a sales team not monitoring sales results?

 Companies should set up a system to track each sales hire’s performance back to the hiring process.
 If a company cannot track its results, it should follow the research on best practices for hiring top sales performers.